skynav/ttt/README.md

 ## Testing

-We use Junit 4 to perform tests on `ttv`.
+Junit 4 is used to perform tests on `ttv`.
 You should have previously installed the appropriate Junit 4 files in your `ant` runtime in order to use these features.

 A number of test targets are listed above for invocation from `ant`.
 The `clean-test` target is useful in order to perform a clean build then run all tests.